SCAR/AtlasRIS/README.md

 Citations for individual chapters and sections (as well as the overall citation) are contained in the [RIS file](https://github.com/SCAR/BiogeographicAtlas/tree/master/citations).

-2. Figures can be found in the figures folder.
+## Figures

-Note that the Atlas was published under a [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
+The Atlas was published under a [CC-BY-NC license](https://creativecommons.org/licenses/by-nc/4.0/).
 Use of the figures is subject to that license, and thus requires acknowledgement of the source of the igures (use either the specific chapter citation, or the overall Atlas citation, as appropriate: citation information provided above).